Filing An Auto Accident Property Claim

 At the Citrin Law Firm, we offer free legal consultations to Mobile accident victims.
 During your consultation, a member of our team of legal professionals will review the circumstances surrounding your claim and recommend the best course of legal action to pursue.

-To ensure that our clients are able to afford proper representation in their pursuit for justice, our personal injury law firm operates on a contingency fee basis.
+To ensure that our clients are able to afford proper representation in their pursuit for justice, our injury law firm operates on a contingency fee basis.
 This means that if you choose to hire our lawyers, there is never any cost to you until we are able to successfully obtain a favorable outcome for your claim.
 If we fail to do this, you do not owe us any fees.

 For more information on the legal rights which may be available to Alabama property damage victims or to schedule a confidential, no-obligation case evaluation with one of our attorneys, contact the Citrin Law Firm today by completing the Free Case Review form on this page.